Power Pole Transformer And T&D

 What does a power pole transformer do?

-A power pole transformer is a key component of the electrical distribution system that reduces the high voltage of electricity carried by lines to a lower, usable voltage suitable for homes, businesses, and other facilities.
-For example, it typically steps down voltage from several thousand volts to the standard 120/240 volts used in residential areas.
+A power pole transformer is a crucial component of the electrical distribution system, reducing the high voltage of electricity carried by lines to a lower, usable voltage suitable for homes, businesses, and other facilities.
+For example, it typically steps down the voltage from several thousand volts to the standard 120/240 volts used in residential areas.

 How does a power pole transformer work?